MAVERIC-Labs/iVirus/docs/source/Protocols.rst

 **Description**: One of the most commonly used procedures for analyzing viral metagenomic data is to map their reads (or reads from another dataset) against a set of references, often those from the read assembly.
 For example, if one wanted to know how well-represented viruses in NCBI’s Viral Reference Sequences (ViralRefSeq) were in ocean viromes, they could map reads from lots of ocean viral metagenomes against ViralRefSeq.
-This is generally done using Bowtie2 or BWA, by selecting a reference set of sequences, and then providing paired or unpaired reads to Bowtie2/BWA.
+This is generally done using `Bowtie2 <http://bowtie-bio.sourceforge.net/bowtie2/index.shtml>`_ or
+`BWA <http://bio-bwa.sourceforge.net/>`_, by selecting a reference set of sequences, and then providing paired or unpaired reads to Bowtie2/BWA.
 Then the results must be processed/filtered to generate coverage tables.
 Dealing with setting up multiple reads files (10 paired metagenomes = 10 alignment runs) and the processing those read files can be challenging (not to mention computational resources).